KSXGitHub/egg-shell/docs/COMPLICATIONS.md

 #### Word set

-Word set is a special type that can be inserted in struct and anonymous tuples as field names.
+Word set is a special type whose statically-known values (e.g. compile-time constants) can be inserted in struct and anonymous tuples as field names.
 A named struct would also have an associated word set.

 #### Wrapper type with combination properties